 Different articles indicate different reasons for drive failures.
 Some indicate overheating as the primary cause followed by damaged due to abrupt movement; other articles we have read reverse those two reasons.
 But everything we have read indicates those two as primary and secondary reason for failure.
-Also high on the list is abrupt shutdown/power failures.

 According to this article, Hitachi drives have the lowest failure rate, followed by Western Digital and the worse is Seagate.
 That study of 27,000 drives included an average lifespan, but are you ready for this?

 Granted, the study was on drives that are working 24/7 with other variables, but 27,000 drives should be a valid base to at least show a trend.

 Yep, we know what you're thinking: but my drive is 5+ years old*.
 We have the same thought, but knowing the maximum drive warranty out there is 5 years, drive failure is one reason we replace our primary computer every fifth year.

 But enter Windows 10!
 Since our computer was just over 4 years old and since we had to start from scratch anyway (our first article), we replaced the drive and hope to keep this one another 4 or 5 years.
 But eventually the motherboard will fail, perhaps due to tin whiskers, at which time we will bite the bullet and replace the computer with Windows 12, 13 or whatever is out at that time.